- Silicate Group, SiO2

 - Hardness: 7

 Quartz is one of the most common minerals as it can form under a number of conditions.
 Because of the variety of conditions quartz can form from, it has a large family: clear quartz, amethyst, citrine, smokey quartz, chalcedony, rose quartz, and more.
-These are all forms of quartz, differing in color and crystal size.
-Quartz can also come in a number of formations including: clusters, pillars, wands, and more.
-Quartz can be cut, either away from other points or to get one of these particular shapes.
+These are all forms of the same crystal just differing in color and crystal size.
+It can also come in a number of formations including: clusters, pillars, wands, and more.
+It can be cut, either away from other points or to get one of these particular shapes.

 Hall, Judy (2003).
 The Crystal Bible.
 Cincinnati, OH: Walking Stick Press.